justin-0/justin-0/README.md

 ## Hi!
-Welcome to my page 👋
+Welcome to my page, I'm Justin 👋

-I'm Justin, a Frontend Developer using React 🇬🇧 <strong> United Kingdom </strong>
+I'm Justin O'Connell, a Frontend Developer using React, Next & TypeScript from 🇬🇧 <strong> United Kingdom </strong>

 #### Here are some things I code with
 <p>